How to Gamify an App: A Step-by-Step Guide to Development

 STEP 11: Beta testing and Final Revisions

 The next stage is called beta testing.
-This means you soft launch a version of your app but mark it as a beta test because you now want to solicit feedback from a larger audience.
+This means you soft-launch a version of your app but mark it as a beta test because you now want to solicit feedback from a larger audience.

-This is common practice in the app and platform development, so don’t hesitate to proceed with these final public tests.
+This is common practice in app and platform development, so don’t hesitate to proceed with these final public tests.
 You’ll get helpful feedback on things users found frustrating, confusing, or slow.

 However, users will forgive you if a few clunky UI aspects still require final tweaks.
+Remember, successful gamification should focus on long-term value indicators to ensure users are getting real value from the core product.

 Step 12: Release and Review